renbran/FINAL-ODOO-APPS/account_payment_approval/BULK_APPROVAL_README.md

 - User-friendly error messages with operation counts

 ## Security & Access Control
-- Bulk approve and reject: Only authorized approval users
+- Bulk approve and reject: Only authorized approval users (single or multiple)
 - Bulk draft: Available to all users (for rejected/cancelled payments)
+- Multiple approvers: Any user from the configured list can approve
+- Single approver: Only the configured user can approve
 - Respects existing approval workflow and amount limits
 - Maintains complete audit trail for all actions
+- Authorized approvers are displayed on payment forms for transparency

 ## States and Workflow
 The bulk operations respect the existing workflow: